microsoft/vscode-jupyter/TELEMETRY.md

         - `duration`: `number`
         Duration of a measure in milliseconds.
         Common measurement used across a number of events.
         Total time taken to list interpreters.
 Total time taken to list kernels.
 Time taken.
+Duration of a measure in milliseconds.
+Common measurement used across a number of events.

 * DATASCIENCE.NATIVE.OPEN_NOTEBOOK_ALL  (Telemetry.OpenNotebookAll)
       Owner: [@IanMatthewHuff](https://github.com/IanMatthewHuff)
-       <span style="color:red">Feature not defined.</span>
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
-       <span style="color:red">Add jsDoc comments to describe this event.</span>
+    ```
+    Sent when we have opened any Jupyter notebook in a VS Code session.
+    Not tagging as a user action as this could be something like auto opening a file
+    from a previous session and not a direct user action.
+    ```

 * DATASCIENCE.NO_ACTIVE_KERNEL_SESSION  (Telemetry.NoActiveKernelSession)
       Owner: [@IanMatthewHuff](https://github.com/IanMatthewHuff)
-       <span style="color:red">Feature not defined.</span>
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
-    Useful when we need an active kernel session in order to execute commands silently.
+    Send when we want to install data viewer dependendies, but don't have an active kernel session.
     Used by the dataViewerDependencyService.
     ```